Sternum Pain: Causes, Symptoms, and Treatment Options

 When talking about bones in the chest, let’s first start off with the rib cage.
-The rib cage is one of the body’s best defenses from injury from impact.
-The ribs and sternum make up what is called the ribcage.
+The human rib cage is one of the body’s best defenses from injury from impact.
+The ribs and sternum make up the ribcage.
 The rib cage protects major vital organs such as the heart, lungs, and liver from injury.
-The rib cage is comprised of 24 ribs.
+The rib cage has 24 ribs.
 Each rib extends from the spinal cord and wraps around the body.

 It is connected to the first two ribs of the rib cage.
 The body, also called the blade, is right in the middle of the sternum.
 It connects to the third through seventh ribs and the eighth through tenth ribs indirectly.
 The xiphoid process is the bottom tip of the sternum.
 Rib pairs one through seven are called ‘true ribs’ because they connect directly to the sternum with costal cartilage.
 Rib pairs eight through ten are called ‘false ribs’ because they are connected to the seventh rib.

 If you are experiencing pain in the sternum you may think you are having a heart attack.
 More than likely sternum pain is unrelated to the heart and is caused by problems with the cartilage of the sternum or the sternum itself.
 Costochondritis is common in this area of the body.

 The most common causes of pain in the sternum are: